Nadine Ninva Khedry

 Ms. Khedry graduated from University of California Merced with a Bachelor of Arts in Political Science and received her J.D. from Loyola Law School, Los Angeles.
 While attending law school, she was a member of the nationally ranked Bryne Trial Advocacy Team and also participated in the Hobbs Trial Advocacy where she served as a Certified Law Clerk for the Los Angeles County District Attorney’s Office in Compton.
 Ms. Khedry also served as the President of Loyola’s Consumer Law Society, an organization that works closely with the Consumer Attorneys Association of Los Angeles (CAALA) and was created to “educate students on the importance of justice and the role that the Plaintiffs’ bar plays in securing this justice.”

-Fluent in Assyrian, Ms. Khedry is a member of the State Bar of California and Nevada, an active member of the Consumer Attorneys Association of Los Angeles (CAALA) and serves on the organization’s Law School Outreach committee.
-In her free time she enjoys cooking, exploring new places in Los Angeles, reading motivational or trial skill books, and finding new legal shows like Goliath.
+Fluent in Assyrian, Ms. Khedry is a member of the State Bar of California and Nevada, an active member of the Consumer Attorneys Association of Los Angeles (CAALA).
+She also sits on the Consumer Attorney of California’s New Law Division Board and is a member of the Los Angeles Chapter of the Assyrian Aid Society which helps Assyrians in need and focuses on humanitarian concerns of the Assyrian people.
+In her free time, Ms. Khedry enjoys cooking, exploring new places in Los Angeles, reading motivational or trial skill books, and finding new legal shows like Goliath.